markmarkoh/datamaps/README.md

 </script>
 ```

-`geographyConfig.popupTemplate` just needs to return an HTML string, so feel free to use [Handlebars](https://github.com/wycats/handlebars.js/) or [Underscore](http://underscorejs.org/#template) templates (instead of the terrible Array.join method above).
+`geographyConfig.popupTemplate`, `bubblesConfig.popupTemplate` and `arcConfig.popupTemplate` just needs to return an HTML string, so feel free to use [Handlebars](https://github.com/wycats/handlebars.js/) or [Underscore](http://underscorejs.org/#template) templates (instead of the terrible Array.join method above).

 #### Bubbles